As part of the current trend toward natural health solutions rather than invasive surgical ones, “natural breast enlargement” has become a hot topic.

-Each component of a supplement carries some risk of adverse effects: estogen in excess, or without enough progesterone to balance it, is linked to bleeding, blood clots, breast and endometrial cancer, fibroids, migraines, heart/artery problems and gall stones.
+Each component of a supplement carries some risk of adverse effects: estrogen in excess, or without enough progesterone to balance it, is linked to bleeding, blood clots, breast and endometrial cancer, fibroids, migraines, heart/artery problems, and gallstones.

 Unfortunately, there are also products on the market that do not contain enough of the “active ingredients” to achieve results.
 It is necessary to do some comparison shopping in order to understand what levels are appropriate.

 The onus is very much on the consumer to determine whether such products are appropriate for use.
 So far, there is little or no reliable documentation on long term effects for many of the ingredients.